-Additionally, behavioural communications such as emails can be triggered to promote desired actions from employees.
-These automated “smart nudges” encourage a specific behaviour change based on activity data.
+Additionally, behavioral communications such as emails can be triggered to promote desired actions from employees.
+These automated “smart nudges” encourage a specific behavior change based on activity data.
 For example, triggered emails based on tailored rules may include messages like:

 “Have you gone in and claimed your account?”

 “Have you downloaded our mobile app?”